Chemical drop-off day

 Any leftover chemicals you have at home – including paints, solvents, pesticides and even cleaning products – should not be put in your household bins.
 These might be hazardous and should be disposed of safely.

-To find dates for other drop-off days, visit the Household Chemical CleanOut website or call the NSW Environment Line on 131 555.
+To find dates for other drop-off days in 2014, visit the Household Chemical CleanOut website or call the NSW Environment Line on 131 555.

 What to bring

 These chemicals and other products are accepted at CleanOuts:

 - paints and thinners

 - pesticides and herbicides

 - pool chemicals

 - motor oils, fuels and fluids